 Optional.
-Configures retry attempts for failed tasks.
+Configures retry attempts for failed tasks in push queues.
 This addition allows you to specify the maximum number of times to retry failed tasks in a specific queue.
 You can also set a time limit for retry attempts and control the interval between attempts.

 The retry parameters can contain the following subelements:

 Optional.
 A string naming a service/version, a frontend version, or a backend, on which to execute all of the tasks enqueued onto this queue.

 The string is prepended to the domain name of your app when

 constructing the HTTP request for a task.
 For example, if your app ID

 If target is unspecified, then tasks are invoked on the same version of the application where they were enqueued.
 So, if you enqueued a task from the default application version without specifying a target on the queue, the task is invoked in the default application version.
 Note that if the default application version changes between the time that the task is enqueued and the time that it executes, then the task will run in the new default version.